HaimengBai/431slides/class_08/README.md

 ## Announcements before class:

 1. We will continue our discussion of material from the [Course Notes](https://thomaselove.github.io/431notes/), especially...
+    + Using Transformations to "Normalize" and to "Linearize" (Chapters 9, 11)
     + Summarizing Data within Subgroups (Chapter 10)
-    + Associations and Using Linear Models (Chapter 11)
+    + Associations and Using Linear Models (Chapter 11) as demonstrated using a study of von Hippel-Lindau disease.
+[Von Hippel-Lindau syndrome](http://www.cancer.net/cancer-types/von-hippel-lindau-syndrome) (VHL) is a hereditary condition associated with tumors arising in multiple organs.

 2. If you have concerns about your grade on any Assignment in this class, please review [Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) and the course policies described there.